abbas99-hub/abbas99-hub/README.md

 - Data Analyst at Litmusblox: 8/2020-6/2022
   - Developed and implemented a Job Recommendation System that increased candidate-job matching accuracy by 30%.
-  - Built a Resume Summarization System that reduced manual effort in resume screening by 50%.
-  - Designed and deployed a CV Scoring tool that improved the efficiency of candidate evaluation by automating the scoring process.
-  - Conducted A/B tests on different product features processes, resulting in a 12% increase in conversion rate .
+  - Conducted A/B tests on different product features processes, resulting in a 12% increase in conversion rate.
+  - Presented insights from website clickstream data, resulting in a 30% improvement in decision-making..
+  - Developed a predictive model that accurately identified potential churn cases with an 85% accuracy rate .
   - Identified critical company KPIs for revenue, customer acquisition, and customer satisfaction.
-  - Developed a predictive model that accurately identified potential churn cases with an 85% accuracy rate .
   - Enhanced user insights, contributing to a 10% increase in personalized user experiences .
-  -
+  - Created pivot tables and charts to visualize KPIs, resulting in a reduction of manual reporting effort by 40%
+  - Tools used: AB Testing, Power Query, SQL, MS Excel, Clustering, Scikit-Learn, Machine Learning, TensorFlow.

 - Data Analyst at Peopleblox: 6/2022-6/2023
   - Built and maintained data pipelines to extract, transform, and load data from various data sources like databases, spreadsheets, and